Ossett: Religion

 There are seven churches in the town, each with their own particular identities and initiatives.
 Many of the leaders of these churches meet regularly to collaborate and support each other.
 In the 18th and 19th centuries, the town had a reputation as a centre of religious Nonconformism.
 Although Nonconformist churches were common all over West Yorkshire, Ossett was a particular hotbed.
 In 1890, seventeen different churches were recorded in Ossett, excluding "spiritualist churches".
 Trinity Church is one of the two Anglican churches in the town.
 The other is Christ Church, South Ossett.
 St Mary's Church on Dewsbury Road closed in 2002, and its parish was divided between Dewsbury (Chickenley) and Ossett and Gawthorpe (Gawthorpe).

 St. Ignatius Roman Catholic Church was built in 1878.
 The Salvation Army is the only church in Gawthorpe.
-The Salvation Army building also acts as a community centre providing dinners for senior citizens & two parent & toddler groups.
+The Salvation Army building also acts as a community centre providing dinners for senior citizens and two parent and toddler groups.
 There is also a Kingdom Hall of Jehovah's Witnesses on Ventnor Way, and a spiritualist church in the town centre.
 The King's Way church on Ventnor Way is a Methodist and United Reformed church.